General-Software-Inc-Open-Projects/dataries-schema-registry-docker/README.md

 ## Persist data

-## Connect to Zookeeper from the command line client
+## Connect to Schema Registry from the command line client

 ## Check logs